trentw/script-to-speech/docs/TROUBLESHOOTING.md

    ```

 **Prevention**:
-- Use `sts-provider-yaml generate` for templates
+- Use `sts-tts-provider-yaml generate` for templates
 - Validate configuration with `--dry-run` run mode
 - Keep backup of working configurations